CredaCash/CredaCash/BUILDING.md

 	``make_release.bat``

-This should build the binary distribution files ccnode.exe, cctx64.dll, and cctracker.exe, and place them in their respective "Release" subdirectories.
+	This should build the binary distribution files ccnode.exe, ccwallet.exe and cctx64.dll and place them in their respective "Release" subdirectories.

+2. Fetch the genesis files:

+	``get_genesis.bat``

+3. Create or edit the configuration files cnode.conf and ccwallet.con and set the value of tor-exe to the full path of tor.exe in the directory created above.